ericluo04/Bots-Project/README.md

 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\2.
 HK Training\training"
 python train.py
 ```
 3. Extract user polarities.
 Move your dictionaries from training>Dictionary to polarities>Dictionary.
 Replace the new weights in polarities>Final_weights and rename them to *final_weights.hdf5*.
-Change the seq_len value.
+Change the seq_len value in model.py and helper_text.py (the main_clean function).
 ```
 python
 ```